-There are currently 5 examples provided for the EnergyFlow package.
+There are 7 examples provided for the EnergyFlow package.
 They currently focus on demonstrating the various architectures included as part of EnergyFlow (see Architectures).
-For examples involving the computation of EFPs or EMDs, see the demos.
+For examples involving the computation of EFPs or EMDs, see the Demos.

 To install the examples to the default directory, ~/.energyflow/examples/